-While mushrooms form a separate Fungi realm, they are genetically more closely related to animals than to plants.
+While mushrooms form a separate Fungi realm, they are genetically more close to animals than to plants.
 Mushrooms are also usually saprophytic or "attached" to live plants, either mutually or parasitically.
 The metabolism of fungi is simpler than in plants.
 Mushrooms (and healing sponges) have less tendency to synthesize secondary metabolites alone.
 Often they are harvested from host plants or organic material on which they grow.
 For example, healing woody sponges such as glossy gloss and other Polyporales often get from the trees triterpenoids, such as curative betulinic acid.

 Mykorrhiza - Wood Wide Web